aaroncampbell/twitter-widget-pro/readme.txt

 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

 == Upgrade Notice ==

+= 2.6.1 =
+Added option to show mentions

 = 2.6.0 =
 Fix lists and add ability to remove accounts, as well as plenty of minor bug fixes.